casibase/casibase-website/docs/graphs/overview.md

 Graphs support multiple layout algorithms to organize nodes:

 - **Force-directed layout**: Nodes automatically arrange based on their connections, creating organic-looking graphs where connected nodes pull together while maintaining spacing.
+- **Word Cloud layout**: Available for Chats category graphs, displays words sized by frequency for visual analysis of conversation topics.
 - **None layout**: Positions nodes based on provided coordinates, useful when you want manual control over the exact placement.

+### Chat Analysis with Word Clouds

+For Chats category graphs, Casibase provides specialized visualization through word clouds.
+Configure these graphs by:

+1. **Selecting a Store**: Choose which chat store to analyze
+2. **Setting Time Range**: Define start and end times to focus on specific periods
+3. **Viewing Chat Data**: Review the filtered chats and messages in table format
+4. **Generating Visualizations**: The system automatically creates word clouds from message content

+The word cloud generation process extracts text from all messages in the selected time range, removes common stop words (in English and Chinese), and calculates word frequencies.
+Words appear larger based on how often they occur in the conversations, making it easy to identify key topics and themes.

 ### Density Control